-Brevard County shall establish in land development regulations criteria for enhanced vegetative buffering between development and the upland resources of the Indian River Lagoon and the Atlantic Ocean, so as to reduce the impacts of nutrient loading, shoreline erosion, and lighting on natural resources.
-This shall include restoration standards for properties with disturbed native vegetation.
+Brevard County shall establish in land development regulations criteria for enhanced vegetative buffering between development and the Indian River Lagoon and the Atlantic Ocean.

-Brevard County shall continue to develop programs for prioritize acquisition of unique vegetative communities in the BBIA to protect upland resources, including dune ridges, beaches, and wildlife and related habitats.
+Brevard County shall continue to develop programs for acquisition of unique vegetative communities protect upland resources, including dune ridges, beaches, and wildlife and related habitats.
 This acquisition shall be voluntary and shall not include the use of eminent domain.

 Brevard County shall continue to ensure removal of invasive exotics on public lands and shall educate private property owners on reasons to remove invasive exotics from private lands.
-This program should emphasize replacement of invasive exotics with appropriate native vegetation where feasible at size and scale approximating the removed invasive exotics so as to reduce the impacts of nutrient loading, shoreline erosion, and lighting on natural resources.
+This program should emphasize replacement of invasive exotics with appropriate native vegetation where feasible.